SARIHUST/SAMMed/README.md

 ## Pretrained Model

 We use the checkpoint of SAM in [vit_b](https://github.com/facebookresearch/segment-anything) version.
 Don't forget to follow the installation part of SAM.
+(We apologize that we currently can not provide a clear `requirements.txt` file for you because our server is down.
+It might help to use the file provided by [SAMUS](https://github.com/xianlin7/samus))

 ## Training process